nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 	__________________________________________________
 ```

+<div style="page-break-after: always;"></div>

 #### 3.5.2a Listing food records: `food list`

 Format : `food list`

 What did you have for lunch on the 27th of October - forgot already?
 Not to worry.
 Simply tell Click to list the food items you've recorded.
 Additionally, the calories consumed are nicely added up for you.